Car Accident Attorney in Glendale, California

 View Transcript

 Los Angeles, CA personal injury attorney Narbeh Shirvanian explains what to do if the driver who injured you doesn’t have insurance.
-One of the most critical issues in California motor vehicle accidents revolves around the presence or absence of insurance coverage, often manifesting as either a lack of insurance or insufficient coverage.
-This situation unfolds in two facets with corresponding solutions.
-The state’s minimum insurance requirement is $15,000 per person and $30,000 per accident, stipulated by the California legislature.
-However, compliance with these minimums is not universal.
+He details that one of the most critical issues in California motor vehicle accidents is the presence or absence of insurance coverage, which often presents as either no insurance or insufficient coverage.
+This issue has two main facets, each requiring a different approach.
+California law mandates minimum insurance coverage of $15,000 per person and $30,000 per accident, but not all drivers comply with these requirements.

-When an injured party contacts the legal professionals for consultation, a common realization is that the at-fault party lacks insurance coverage, posing a significant problem.
-In the handling of cases and due diligence, the legal team strives to identify all applicable insurance policies.
-If the at-fault party lacks insurance, attention turns to the injured party’s own insurance, specifically the presence of uninsured motorist coverage at the time of the incident.
+When injured parties seek consultation, it is frequently discovered that the at-fault driver lacks insurance, creating a significant problem.
+In such cases, the firm conducts due diligence to identify all available insurance policies.
+If the at-fault party is uninsured, the focus shifts to the injured party’s own insurance, specifically uninsured motorist coverage in effect at the time of the accident.

 More Videos From This Lawyer